Siyata Mobile Inc. (NASDAQ:SYTA) Short Interest Up 928.5% in October

-Siyata Mobile Inc. (NASDAQ:SYTA) saw a large increase in short interest during the month of October.
+Siyata Mobile Inc. (NASDAQ:SYTA) saw a significant increase in short interest in the month of October.
 As of October 29th, there was short interest totalling 599,600 shares, an increase of 928.5% from the October 14th total of 58,300 shares.
-Based on an average daily volume of 2,880,000 shares, the short-interest ratio is presently 0.2 days.
-Approximately 72.8% of the shares of the stock are sold short.
+Based on an average daily trading volume, of 2,880,000 shares, the days-to-cover ratio is presently 0.2 days.
+Approximately 72.8% of the company’s shares are sold short.

-An institutional investor recently bought a new position in Siyata Mobile stock.
-Geode Capital Management LLC bought a new position in shares of Siyata Mobile Inc. (NASDAQ:SYTA) during the 3rd quarter, according to its most recent disclosure with the SEC.
-The fund bought 23,979 shares of the company’s stock, valued at approximately $82,000.
-Geode Capital Management LLC owned 0.77% of Siyata Mobile at the end of the most recent quarter.
-Institutional investors and hedge funds own 20.97% of the company’s stock.
+A hedge fund recently bought a new stake in Siyata Mobile stock.
+Geode Capital Management LLC purchased a new position in shares of Siyata Mobile Inc. (NASDAQ:SYTA) during the 3rd quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
+The institutional investor purchased 23,979 shares of the company’s stock, valued at approximately $82,000.
+Geode Capital Management LLC owned approximately 0.77% of Siyata Mobile as of its most recent filing with the Securities & Exchange Commission.
+Hedge funds and other institutional investors own 20.97% of the company’s stock.

 About Siyata Mobile